Disappearance of Ann Marie Burr: Potential involvement of Ted Bundy

 After serial killer Ted Bundy was apprehended in 1978, he became a suspect in Burr's disappearance when law enforcement discovered he was a resident of Tacoma at the time of her disappearance, then age 14.
+Bundy had exhibited disturbing and violent behavior growing up in Tacoma, having reportedly built makeshift punji traps around his neighborhood which injured at least one girl.
+One childhood neighbor of Bundy in Tacoma recalled him as a "mean-spirited kid" who "liked to inflict pain and suffering and fear".

-At the time Burr disappeared, Bundy worked as a paperboy and delivered newspapers in the Burrs' neighborhood, with his delivery route crossing near the Burr residence; he also had a great-uncle–whom he often visited–who taught music at the University of Puget Sound (UPS), which was located several blocks from the Burr residence.
+At the time Burr disappeared, Bundy worked as a paperboy and delivered newspapers in the Burrs' neighborhood, with his delivery route crossing near the Burr residence; he also had a great-uncle – whom he often visited – who taught music at the University of Puget Sound (UPS), which was located several blocks from the Burr residence.
 Bundy would have crossed very near to the Burr residence, as he had to pass 6th Avenue and N. Fife Streets, where the office manager for the route was.
-The unknown size 6 shoe imprint, found outside the window from which Burr was abducted, was consistent with a teenage perpetrator.
+The unknown size 6 shoe imprint, found outside the window from which Burr was abducted, was consistent with a teenaged perpetrator.

 When questioned in Burr's disappearance, Bundy told law enforcement that he "wouldn't have hurt a little girl" and denied involvement.
-In 1987, Bundy confided to author Robert D. Keppel that there were "some murders" that he would "never talk about", because they were committed "too close to home", "too close to family", or involved "victims who were very young".
+In 1987, Bundy confided to author Robert D. Keppel that there were "some murders" that he would "never talk about", because they were committed "too close to home", "too close to family" or involved "victims who were very young".
 Burr's disappearance matched all three of these categories.

 Burr's parents told the media at this time that they believed their daughter's body had been buried in excavation sites on the UPS campus, where construction was underway in 1961.
 However, they claimed neither they nor their daughter knew Bundy.
 Burr's mother stated that, after two letter exchanges with Bundy while he was on death row, "he avoided the real questions, talking instead about the Green River murders and world events."
 In one correspondence, Bundy insisted that, in 1961, he was "a normal fourteen-year-old boy.
 I did not wander the streets late at night.
 I did not steal cars.
 I had absolutely no desire to harm anyone."
 Burr's father later told crime writer Ann Rule that he believed he saw Bundy in a ditch on the UPS campus the morning of his daughter's disappearance.

 In 2011, contact evidence from the Burr crime scene was compared to DNA samples of Bundy, but testing failed to link him to the Burr residence due to the fact that a full DNA profile could not be produced from the evidence.